-MRC has services for students and youth within vocational rehabilitation and community living programs.
-MRC offers pre-employment transition services to students 14-21 years old (up to their 22nd birthday) who are enrolled in high school or postsecondary education or training programs.
+The Massachusetts Rehabilitation Commission (MRC) has services for students and youth with disabilities within vocational rehabilitation and community living programs.
+MRC offers pre-employment transition services to students 14-21 years old (up to their 22nd birthday) who are enrolled in high school or post-secondary education or training programs.
 Students interested in pre-employment transition services do not need to apply for Vocational Rehabilitation services but can access services from community providers to enhance their career awareness and exposure.
-Services through vocational rehabilitation are for students who have employment related goals.
+Services through Vocational Rehabilitation are for students who have employment-related goals.
 Community living programs support youth who are looking to build their leadership, self-advocacy, and independent living skills.

 - Vocational Rehabilitation Services

 Vocational Rehabilitation (VR) Services can help students and youth get and keep a job.
 Services may include: assessment, counseling and guidance, training, education, assistive technology, transition services and job placement.